/

 Upload Speed Differences

-Your upload speed depends on the network used at your address.
-If the connection is delivered over Openreach, upload speeds on a 900Mbps package are usually much lower than the download speed.
-If the connection is delivered over CityFibre or another symmetrical network route, uploads can be much closer to the download speed.
-Existing customers should check their own account or router speed test rather than assuming the same result everywhere.
+Your upload speed still depends on the network used at your address and the exact package on your account.
+Openreach-based FTTP packages usually have lower upload speeds than download speeds, while some alternative network routes can be much closer to symmetrical.
+Existing customers should use their own account details or router speed test rather than assuming another customer’s result applies to them.

 Performance & Speed